|The One True Church and The Church Or The Bible by Fr. Arnold Damen S.J. can be

 The Universalist next comes in, and hears them threatening one another with eternal hellfire.
 "Why," says he, "you are a strange set of people.
 Do you not understand the Word of God?
 There is no Hell at all.
 That idea is good enough to scare old women and children," and he proves it from the Bible.

 Now comes in the Quaker.
 He urges them not to quarrel, and advises that they do not baptize at all.
-He is the sincerest of men (not really, but for argument's sake), and gives the Bible for his faith.
+He is the sincerest of men, and gives the Bible for his faith.

 Another comes in and says: "Baptize the men and let the women alone.
 For the Bible says, 'unless a man be born again of water and the Holy Ghost, he cannot enter the Kingdom of Heaven.'
 So," says he, "the women are all right, but baptize the men."

 Next comes in the Shaker, and says he: "You are a presumptuous people.
 Do you not know that the Bible tells you that you must work out your salvation in fear and trembling, and you do not tremble at all.
-By brethren, if you want to go to heaven shake, brother, shake!"
+My brethren, if you want to go to heaven – shake, my brothren, shake!"

 I have brought together seven or eight denominations, differing one from another, or understanding the Bible in different ways, illustrative of the fruits of private interpretation.
 What, then, if I brought together the three hundred and fifty different denominations, all taking the Bible for their guide and teaching, and all differing from one another?
 Are they all right?
 One says there is a Hell, and another says there is no Hell.
 Are both right?
 One says Christ is God; another says He is not.
 One says they are unessential.
 One says Baptism is requisite, and another says it is not.
 Are both true?
 This is an impossibility, my dear friends; all cannot be true.